 How do I record my screen on Android 10?

 If your phone manufacturer has provided an in-built screen recorder, you can access it from the Quick Toggles.
 If not, you can simply install a third-party application.

 Does Android 10 have a screen recorder?

-Google did not include a built-in screen recorder for its Android 10 OS but it might debut on the Android 11.
+Google did not include a built-in screen recorder for its Android 10 OS but it might debut on Android 11.
 If you use an Android phone with Android 4+ or KitKat, you can download any of the above-mentioned applications.

 I hope you like the compiled list of the best screen recorders for Android.
 All the apps are free but some offer a premium version.
-I would suggest you stick with the free version as the basic features will suffice most of you.
+I would suggest you stick with the free version as the basic features will suffice for most of you.
 If not, you can purchase the premium version.

 Screen recording comes quite handy when you have to explain to a friend something about gadgets.
 I have done it a few times and the screen recorder on my Note 10 Plus really helped me achieve the title of tech-helper.
 So, tell us your experience regarding screen recorders in the comments below.